zhangyuanyang21/zhangyuanyang21.github.io/index.md

 ## About Me

 Hello!
-I'm currently a Ph.D. student at [Southeast University](https://www.seu.edu.cn/), where I'm fortunate to be supervised by [Prof. Li Yao](http://cse.seu.edu.cn/2019/0105/c23024a257562/page.htm).
-I have a wide range of research topics and interests, feel free to contact me if you have any questions or would like to discuss my works.
+I am currently a Ph.D. student at [Southeast University](https://www.seu.edu.cn/), supervised by [Prof. Li Yao](http://cse.seu.edu.cn/2019/0105/c23024a257562/page.htm).
+I received my Master’s degree from Yantai University, where I was advised by [Prof. Weiqing](https://scholar.google.com.hk/citations?user=m6ZydDsAAAAJ&hl=zh-CN).
+My research interests span a wide range of topics; please feel free to contact me if you have any questions or would like to discuss my work.

 ## Research Interests
 - **Multi-view Clustering**